Looking for something else?

 Disk cache - holds data that has recently been read and perhaps adjacent data areas that are likely to be accessed next.

-Also see: buffer, which, like a cache, is a temporary place for data, but with the primary purpose of coordinating communication between programs or hardware rather than improving process speed.
+Also see: buffer, which, like a cache, is a temporary place for data, but with the primary purpose of coordinating communication between programs or hardware rather than improving I/O speed.